embeddedcrab/XMC4500_FreeRTOS/XMC_UART_C++/ReadMe.txt

 #XMC4500 FreeRTOS C and C++ interaction

-This repo contains c++ version of UART in FreeRTOS which explains interaction of c and c++ within RTOS environment.
+This repo contains c++ version of UART which explains interaction of c and c++ within RTOS environment.

 Motive of this is to explain How C++ can be used for Microcontrollers in RTOS environment while using the existing C libraries.